-Full Papers, Short Papers and Poster Submissions : Research Track
+Full Papers, Short Papers and Extended Abstracts for Poster Presentations : Research Track

-Prospective authors are invited to submit full papers, short papers, or poster papers.
-The details about the maximum number of pages for each paper type will be provided at a later stage (around March 2018).
-All submissions should be anonymous.
-Detailed paper author instructions will be available on the IVA 2018 website (http://iva2018.westernsydney.edu.au/) around March 2018.
-All submissions should be made through the conference review system.
-Page limit for full paper is 8 pages, for short papers 7 pages.
-Please follow submission instructions.
+Prospective authors are invited to submit full papers, short papers, or extended abstracts for poster presentations.
+All submissions must be anonymous.
+All submissions should be made through the conference review system at: https://easychair.org/conferences/?conf=iva2018.
+The page limit for full papers is 8 pages, for short papers is 6 pages and for extended abstracts is 2 pages.

-Submission Deadline: Full papers, short papers and posters must be submitted by May 15, 2018 at 11:59 PM Pacific Standard Time.
+Submission Deadline: Full papers, short papers and extended abstracts for poster submissions must be submitted by May 15, 2018 at 11:59 PM Pacific Standard Time.

 We welcome demonstrations to be shown during the conference showcasing your latest technology.
 Please submit a 2-page paper explaining your demonstration together with a short description including any requests for space or equipment before the deadline.

-If your proposal is accepted you will be able to present your work in the allocated demo session during the confernce.
+If your proposal is accepted you will be able to present your work in the allocated demo session during the conference.